 Caribou has always been an important resource for native Arctic peoples.
 They are hunted for meat, fur, and antler across their whole range.
 North American caribou were not traditionally herded, whereas the northern European reindeer was and is the world’s only semi-domesticated deer, having been domesticated for centuries by various native peoples, including the Sami.

-Interesting facts about Caribou
+Caribou: Interesting facts

 Within NE Greenland Norwegian hunters wiped out the Caribou, and they still absent here, although they will hopefully return via the 'wildlife corridor' across the very north of Greenland.